Lillian and Morrie Moss Professor of Philosophy

 Shaun Gallagher is the Lillian and Morrie Moss Professor of Excellence.
 His areas of research include phenomenology and the cognitive sciences, especially topics related to embodiment, self, agency and intersubjectivity, hermeneutics, and the philosophy of time.
-Dr. Gallagher has a secondary research appointment at the University of Wollongong, Australia, and is Honorary Professor of Philosophy at both the University of Copenhagen and Durham University (UK), and Honorary Professor of Health Sciences at the University of Tromsø, Norway.
+Dr. Gallagher has a secondary research appointment at the University of Wollongong, Australia, and is Honorary Professor of Health Sciences at the University of Tromsø, Norway.
 He has held visiting positions at the Cognition and Brain Sciences Unit, Cambridge University; the Center for Subjectivity Research, University of Copenhagen; the Centre de Recherche en Epistémelogie Appliquée (CREA), Paris; the Ecole Normale Supériure, Lyon; and at the Humboldt University in Berlin.
-In Spring 2016 he will be Senior Research Fellow at Keble College, University of Oxford.
+Most recently he was Senior Research Fellow at Keble College, University of Oxford.